Highlights

 Founded in honor of poet, scholar, and Harvard graduate George Edward Woodberry (1855-1930), the Poetry Room first opened its doors on the third floor of Widener Library in 1931.
 Prof. Harry Levin later reflected that its opening was a kind of declaration that "Harvard was officially recognizing modern poetry."

-The early Poetry Room featured books and manuscripts from the Amy Lowell collection, now a part of Houghton Library, as well as Modernist monographs and experimental magazines.
-The Morris Gray lecture series---which hosted such luminaries as Martha Dickinson Bianchi, I. A. Richards, Robert Frost, Wallace Stevens, and William Carlos Williams---added an audible dimension to the room.
-In 1938, a Victrola was purchased for the room, and phonograph records swiftly became the fulcrum of the room and its collection.
+The early Poetry Room featured seminal materials from the Amy Lowell collection, now a part of Houghton Library, as well as Modernist monographs and magazines.
+The Morris Gray lecture series — which hosted such luminaries as Martha Dickinson Bianchi, Robert Frost, Wallace Stevens, and William Carlos Williams — added an audible dimension to the room.
+In 1938, a Victrola was installed, and phonograph records swiftly became the fulcrum of the room and its collections.

 The Harvard Vocarium: 1933—1955